Willyoung2017/event-process-tracie/README.md

 # Introduction
-This is our reproduction code repository for the PTNTIME mdoel on the paper "Temporal Reasoning on Implicit Events from Distant Supervision".
-The code is the same as their official repository on [GitHub](https://github.com/allenai/tracie).
+This is our repository for our paper "Event Process Understanding for Temporal Relation Prediction".
+And thanks to the TRACIE repository on [GitHub](https://github.com/allenai/tracie) and TemporalBART on [GitHub](https://github.com/jjasonn0717/TemporalBART).

 # Dependencies
 - python == 3.8